 Life for the Jewish population in Nazi occupied Netherlands became increasingly intolerable and dangerous.
 In July 1942 Otto Frank received an order to report his eldest daughter for a work camp.
 The Franks, fearing for their lives, decided they had no option but to go into hiding.

-On July 6, 1942 the Franks moved into their secret annexe, behind Otto’s business premises, and in doing so left their flat in a state of chaos to give the impression of a family on the run.
-The annexe consisted of three floors, its entrance concealed by a large, wooden bookcase.
+On 6 July 1942, the Franks moved into their secret annex, behind Otto’s business premises at 263 Prinsengracht, and in doing so left their flat in a state of chaos to give the impression of a family on the run.
+The annex consisted of three floors, its entrance concealed by a large, wooden bookcase.
 They were to live in this self-imposed incarceration for over two years.
+From the outside the Franks were provided with food, provisions, news and humanity by a small group of trusted business associates of Otto’s.
+A week after moving in, they were joined by Hermann and Auguste van Pels and their 16-year-old son, Peter.
+On 16 November, they were joined by a German dentist and veteran of the First World War, Fritz Pfeffer.

 Anne had always shown a propensity to write and on her thirteenth birthday, a month before their flight, she received from her father an autograph book.
 With its thick blank pages, tartan cover and lock and key, Anne was delighted by her present and immediately began using it as a diary.